littlektframework/littlektframework.github.io/_docs/starting/template-project.md

 permalink: /docs/starting/template-project
 ---

-## A Starter Game Template for the LittleKt Game Framework

 To get started on a clean slate, we can use the readily available [template starter project](https://github.com/littlektframework/littlekt-game-template).
 This is a base project that contains the bare necessities to get started with creating a game with LittleKt.

 The template project is set up to use all the available platforms that LittleKt currently supports: **JVM**, **Web**, and **Android**.